 Description

 The RoleOf stereotype is applied to a Property of a Class representing a NIEM role type, whose type identifies the base type of that role type.
-A RoleOf Property must be a reference (i.e., have aggregation=none).
 A NIEM role type is a type that represents a particular function, purpose, usage, or role of an object.